1990 Pacific hurricane season: Tropical Storm Aka

 Tropical Storm Aka was the only tropical storm to form in the Central North Pacific during 1990.
 An area of disturbed weather began to organize on August 6.
 By August 7, the system became well-enough organized to become designated Tropical depression One-C. The depression intensified into a tropical storm while moving west, to the south of the Hawaiian Islands.
 On August 10, Tropical Storm Aka peaked with maximum sustained winds of 60 mph.
 The storm continued to move west and approached Johnston Island, though the island's weather did not deteriorate.
 The tropical storm crossed the International Date Line on August 13.
 Aka weakened back into a depression and dissipated two days later on August 15.

 Tropical Depression Diana

-Hurricane Diana struck eastern Mexico and managed to hold together, remaining a tropical depression as it entered the eastern Pacific Ocean late on August 8.
-Although Tropical Depression Diana entered the eastern Pacific, the National Hurricane Center did not re-classify the system.
-No re-intensification occurred after the system entered the eastern Pacific, and it had dissipated as a tropical cyclone by the following day.
-The remnant tropical disturbance recurved through the Gulf of California while developing significant convection before it moved into northwest Mexico, which brought rainfall amounts of over 10 in to local areas within the state of Sonora.
-The remnant disturbance moved into the American Southwest on August 11.
+Atlantic basin Hurricane Diana made landfall on August 7 at Category 2 strength in Tamiahua, Tamaulipas, along the Gulf of Mexico coast.
+The system quickly deteriorated inland while traversing the high terrain of Mexico.
+Some convection remained as it emerged into the eastern Pacific Ocean late on August 8.
+Though Diana crossed between basins, the National Hurricane Center did not re-classify it as an eastern Pacific system.
+No re-intensification occurred, and by the following day it lost all tropical characteristics.
+The remnant disturbance turned northward around the eastern periphery of an upper-low and tracked through the Gulf of California.
+Convection flared up before it moved into northwest Mexico, bringing rainfall amounts of over 10 in to local areas of Sonora.
+Later, after moving into Arizona, the disturbance dissipated by early on August 14.